-As government took stock of the First Decade of Freedom, in Towards a Ten Year Review, it was able to document great progress by South Africans in pursuit of their goals, as well as the challenges that face the nation as it traverses the second decade of its freedom towards 2014.
+As government took stock of the First Decade of Freedom in Towards a Ten Year Review, it was able to document great progress by South Africans in pursuit of their goals, as well as the challenges that face the nation as it traverses the second decade of its freedom towards 2014.
+This was further strengthened by the assessment of the country's achievements of its mandate to improve the lives of the people through the publishing of the Development Indicators, which point to progress achieved so far.

-Some of these challenges are shared with the rest of the world, especially developing countries.
+Some of South Africa's challenges are shared with the rest of the world, especially developing countries.